swiss-ai-center/documentation/docs/reference/core-concepts/service.md

     status: TaskStatus | None = None
 ```

-The `data_out` field is a list of S3 object keys.
-The `status` field is a string
+The `data_out` field is a list of storage object keys.
+The `status` field is a
-that can be one of the following values:
+string that can be one of the following values:

 ```python
 class TaskStatus(str, Enum):